opencog/atomspace/opencog/persist/sql/README.md

 [PostgreSQL wiki](http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server)
 ```
    shared_buffers = 24GB       # Change to 25% of installed RAM
+   huge_pages = try            # Always use huge_pages, if possible.
    work_mem = 32MB             # Default was 1MB, change to 32MB
-   effective_cache_size = 60GB # Change to 50%-75% of installed RAM
+   effective_cache_size = 60GB # Change to 25%-75% of installed RAM
    synchronous_commit = off    # Default was on, change to off
-   max_connections = 130       # Each AtomSpace instance needs 32
+   max_connections = 135       # Each AtomSpace instance needs 32
    max_worker_processes = 32   # One per CPU core
-   ssl = off                   # There's no point to encyrption locally
+   ssl = off                   # There's no point to encryption locally
 ```

 Avoid the "checkpoints are occurring too frequently" warning message by